-When people aren’t pulling their weight other members who are know it.
+When people aren’t pulling their weight other members who are pulling their weight know it.
 And they’re grateful to work in an organization where they’re valued and slackers aren’t.

 Managing a sales team is already hard enough.
 Managing a BAD sales team is even harder.”